-The honeymoon era of data science is ending: accountability is coming.
+The honeymoon era of data science is ending, and accountability is coming.
 Not content to wait for results that may or may not arrive, successful data science leaders deliver measurable impact on an increasing share of an enterprise’s KPIs.
-Nick Elprin outlines a holistic approach to people, process, and technology to build a sustainable competitive advantage.
+Dan Enthoven outlines a holistic approach to people, process, and technology to build a sustainable competitive advantage.

 How to select the right data science project